esser2002/dominiontabs/README.md

 #X-wing dividers

-This fork allows for generation of Sumpfork-style tabs for storing cards for the X-Wing miniatures game.
+This fork allows for generation of Sumpfork-style tabs for storing upgrade cards for the X-Wing miniatures game.

 The icons used are taken from the X-wing icons font, found here: https://github.com/geordanr/xwing-miniatures-font